HIRO-group/easy_handeye/README.md

 - clone this fork of the repository into your workspace - this fork is different than the master version of easy_handeye, so if you have the original version, you will need to delete that fersion first:
 ```
-cd ~/catkin_ws/src  # replace with path to your workspace (if you followed the WIKI guide, this should be correct)
+cd ~/catkin_ws/src  # replace with path to your workspace
 ```
 if you have the original version, remove it from your workspace first:
 ```